Note: We have a separate review for Betfair Exchange. Check it out here.

 On Android, everything works smoothly, with the app fast, and with regular updates and tweaks made by the Betfair team, it is ever improving.

-Betfair definitely did the right thing in opening a Sportsbook.
+Betfair definitely did the right thing in opening a bookie.
 With such a large database of customers, it would always be a success.

 The main drawbacks are that the odds they offer are not fantastic, and the customer service is not as good as some other bookmakers.
 However, an extensive list of promotions, Best Odds Guaranteed and a Cash Out feature are real positives that are sure to keep customers happy.

-Overall, the Betfair Sportsbook ranks as a good fixed odds bookmaking portal, and one that is recommended.
+Overall, the Betfair Bookmaker ranks as a good fixed odds bookmaking portal, and one that is recommended.